 The anterior vaginal wall revision was performed first.
 The area of anticipated dissection was injected with dilute 0.25% Marcaine with epinephrine.
 A transverse incision was then made at the level of the vaginal wall lappets, approximately 3 cm proximal to the urethra.
 The vaginal epithelium was then sparingly dissected off of the underlying pubocervical connective tissue and trimmed to remove the redundant vagina.
 The incision was then closed in a transverse manner with a running 2-0 Vicryl suture.

-Approximately 2 hours after surgery, the patient underwent a backfill trial of void.
-The bladder was backfilled via the Foley catheter with 300 mL of sterile water.
-The Foley catheter was removed, and the patient was able to void more than 200 mL, thereby passing the trial of void.
+Approximately two hours after surgery, the patient underwent a backfill trial of void.
+The bladder was backfilled via the Foley catheter with 300 ml of sterile water.
+The Foley catheter was removed, and the patient was able to void more than 200 ml, thereby passing the trial of void.
 Subsequently, because she met all discharge criteria, she went home on the day of surgery.

-The patient was seen 2 weeks after surgery.
+The patient was seen two weeks after surgery.
 She was doing well and denied any vaginal bulge or voiding dysfunction.

 Nothing to disclose.

 Statement of Consent